eitanf/micropt/README.md

 ### Defered zeros

-This version (`defered.cc`) by a student cleverly defers the substraction of the '0' characters from the digits till after the conversion has been done, and then takes care of it in a single substraction.
+This version (`defered1.cc`) by a student cleverly defers the substraction of the '0' characters from the digits till after the conversion has been done, and then takes care of it in a single substraction.
 It also uses GCC's intrisinc to help the compiler anticipate which branches are more likely than others.
 In my experiments, these hints do nothing to help, because the CPU can predict branches quite accurately, but usually don't hurt either.

 ### Reordered defered zeros

-This version (`defered-reorder.cc`) Combines the unified substraction trick from `defered.cc` with the early-termination branch reordering from `reoder.cc` to produce the fastest implementation in this set.
+This version (`defered2.cc`) Combines the unified substraction trick from `defered1.cc` with the early-termination branch reordering from `reoder.cc` to produce the fastest implementation in this set.
 The complete conversion function looks like this:

 ```C
 inline quote_t convert(const char *str)